Exam Prep Tips from full time students.

 I really don’t have to get into this one, do I?
 Common sense guys.

 We tell our guys at the seminar, if you are given a scratch sheet of paper, dump everything you have in your brain, formulas, calculations, article numbers, ohm’s law into that piece of paper as soon as you sit down.
 This will lower the risk of forgetting something important and you'll have it handy when you sit for the exam.

+I hope these exam prep tips help you get started.
 Remember to check back often for new blogs and freebies.
 Make sure to sign up for our newsletter so you don't miss a thing and follow us on Facebook!